-Tutorial classes are held every fortnight.
-You should read the lecture notes and attempt all of your problem sheet questions in advance of attending the tutorial classes.
-The importance of adequate preparation prior to each tutorial cannot be overemphasized, as the effectiveness and usefulness of the tutorial depends to a large extent on this preparation.
+Tutorial classes provide students with an opportunity to discuss problems with others, while being guided by a staff member.
+Importance of adequate preparation prior to each tutorial cannot be overemphasized, as the effectiveness and usefulness of the tutorial depends to a large extent on this preparation.
 Group learning is encouraged.
 Answers for these questions will be discussed during the tutorial class and the tutor will cover the more complex questions in the tutorial class.
 In addition, during the tutorial class, 1-2 new questions that are not in your notes may be provided by the tutor, for you to try in class.
 These questions and solutions may not be made available on the web, so it is worthwhile for you to attend your tutorial classes to gain maximum benefit from this course.